Adding in-app chat is one of the most common (and underestimated) product decisions teams face.

 In-App Chat as a Capital Expenditure vs. an Operational Expenditure

-The rise of cloud infrastructure and high-speed internet has fueled the X-as-a-Service revolution, reshaping how companies spend and budget for technology.
+The rise of cloud infrastructure, and now AI-powered development, has reshaped how companies build and budget for software.

 What once required large, up-front capital expenditures (CapEx) can now be handled as operational expenditures (OpEx)—lower-risk, recurring costs that are easier to manage.
 This shift applies directly to in-app chat.